crownbelt97/MAD_EasyRead/README.md

 EasyRead allows you to save and organize your favorite finds with ease.
 Keep track of the books that pique your interest, ensuring they do not get forgotten  <br>

-### 👫 Connect with Your Friends!
+### 👫 Connect with Your Friends

 Reading becomes even more exciting when shared with friends!
-Connect with fellow book lovers on EasyRead to find inspiration through their bookmarks on their profiles. <br>
+Connect with fellow book lovers on EasyRead to find inspiration through the bookmarks on their profiles. <br>

 ### 🌟 Customise your profiles